More empowered in the political space

-A new vertical within the Congress aims to represent the gay community and empower them further in the political space
+A new vertical within the Congress aims to represent the gay community, empower them further in political space

 Mario da Penha was appointed all-India head of the All-India Professionals’ Congress (AIPC) newly-minted Lesbian Gay Bisexual Transgender Queer Intersex Asexual (LGBTIA+) vertical recently.